tianc377/tianc377.github.io/_posts/2023-09-17-AddCustomRenderPassInUE5.md

 These 4 texture coordinate basis have different range as in the comments above each of them (in the screenshot above), it looks like the four enums are arranged in a progressive order, then in `ChangeTextureBasisFromTo` function, by comparing the source and destination enum, it makes a corresponding calculation that returns a vector4 value composed by FVector2f Scale and FVector2f Bias. <br />
 Take codes from `PostProcessBloomSetup.cpp` as example:<br />
 ![bloom](/post-img/shaderposts/add-renderpass/bloom.png){: width="90%" }<br />
-The `Output` is the render target where pixels will draw on, and `SceneColor` has the viewportUV we want, the first *ChangeTextureBasisFromTo* turn TexelPosition to ViewportUV, the second call turn ViewportUV to TextureUV, multiply the two calls results together I think we get a scale and bias transfrom from TexelPosition to TextureUV.
+The `Output` is the render target where pixels will draw on, and `SceneColor` has the viewportUV we want, the first *ChangeTextureBasisFromTo* turn from TexelPosition to ViewportUV, the second call turn from ViewportUV to TextureUV, multiply the two calls results together we get a scale and bias transfrom from TexelPosition to TextureUV.
 Then this vector4 can be used in shader. <br />

 In my cpp code above, I put *SceneColor* as FScreenPassTextureViewport argument in both calls, cuz my output render target is also SceneColor.
 But in my particular case I know what exact coordinates I need, so I just use another simply way to get screen texture UV, it is: <br />